Meeting Room Policy

 - FINANCIAL TRANSACTIONS MAY NOT TAKE PLACE ON LIBRARY PROPERTY.
 Exceptions may be made for Library/Foundation sponsored programs or events.

-- Meeting rooms are not intended for private use, study, tutoring, or for personal or social events such as weddings, funerals, birthday parties, or reunions.
-Upon the approval of library staff, individuals and small groups may use a meeting room on a walk-in basis if it is not reserved for that day.
+- Upon the approval of a Library employee, individuals and small groups may use a meeting room on a walk-in basis if it is not reserved for that day.

 - Groups may not imply Library sponsorship of their meeting, program or organization unless sponsorship is expressly approved in writing by the Library.